About the award

 The award recognises an organisation, team or individual that displays outstanding, original, or creative improvements or developments to food safety.

-The award winner will be announced at the 2026 NZIFST Conference dinner, where they will be formally recognised alongside New Zealand’s industry and research leaders.
+The award winner will be announced at the 2026 NZIFST Conference dinner on 1 July, when they will be formally recognised alongside New Zealand’s industry and research leaders.

 The Significant Contribution to Food Safety Award winner will receive a certificate of recognition and trophy, a ticket to attend the dinner, and a contribution towards the travel and accommodation costs to attend.